aptech/docs/docs/CR-dllcall.rst

 Remarks
 -------

-:func:`dllcall` works in conjunction with :func:`dlibrary`.
+:func:`dllcall` works in conjunction with `dlibrary`.
-:func:`dlibrary` is used to link shared libraries into GAUSS
+`dlibrary` is used to link shared libraries into GAUSS
 :func:`dllcall` is used to access the functions contained in those shared libraries. :func:`dllcall` searches the shared libraries
-(see :func:`dlibrary` for an explanation of the search order) for a function named func, and calls the first instance it finds.
+(see `dlibrary` for an explanation of the search order) for a function named func, and calls the first instance it finds.
 The default shared libraries are searched last.

 *func* should be written to: